GitauHarrison/notes/how_to_use_stripe_for_payment.md

-# Stripe For Payment using Python and Flask
+# Integrate Stripe in Your Flask Application

 Stripe currently has 3 payment strategies for accepting one-time payments: